 How COLD can they get?

-In the last few years, Sugar Gliders have grown RAPIDLY in popularity largely due to regular appearances on Television Specials where they are often characterized as “the perfect pocket pet”.
+In the last few years, Sugar Glider have grown RAPIDLY in popularity largely due to regular appearances on Television Specials where they are often characterized as “the perfect pocket pet”.

 As with anything that becomes “popular”, it's not long before “quick-buck artists”, activists, and opportunists begin to flood-in; especially in today's internet age, where (quite frankly) ANYBODY can “look” like an expert – and NOBODY is required to prove that a word they say is actually TRUE.
 That being said, in the last few years there has been a massive increase in so-called Sugar Glider “expert” internet sites and message boards, to the point where there are now literally dozens of these sites out there who all claim they:

-- know everything there is to know about raising Sugar Gliders,
+- know everything there is to know about raising Sugar Bears,

 - will ship “beautiful hand-tamed joeys to an airport near you”, and

-- offer dozens of products that are supposedly made “just for Sugar Gliders”.
+- offer dozens of products that are supposedly made “just for Sugar Bears”.

 In any event, the bottom-line here is to always do your homework – especially when considering bringing an animal into your home who will be a loving member of your family for the next 12-15 years...